microsoft/PartsUnlimited/docs/HOL-Quick_Start/README.md

 - [Export/Import Build Definition](https://marketplace.visualstudio.com/items?itemName=onlyutkarsh.ExportImportBuildDefinition) extension for VSTS

+The screenshots are out of date in these steps, but are left as they still be of some use.

 ## Tasks Overview: ##
 **1. Import Source Code into your VSTS Account with Git:** In this step you will download the PartsUnlimited source code, and then push it to your own Visual Studio Team Services account.